SamirAlZgul/Agent_FinGuard/README.md

 cd tools
 python load_financial_docs.py
 ```
-You should see something like this:
+You should see something like this: total_chunks: 92
-{'total_chunks': 92, 'persist_directory': './chroma_db', 'embedding_model': 'sentence-transformers/all-MiniLM-L6-v2'}

 8. Launch server in a new terminal
 ```bash